devgeniem/dustpress/README.md

 # Usage

 The basics of using DustPress are very simple.
-Unlike traditional WordPress theme development, DustPress relies on MVVM, or Model View ViewModel architecture, where fetching data and showing it to the user are separated in different modules.
+Unlike traditional WordPress theme development, DustPress relies on MVVM, or Model View ViewModel architecture, where fetching data and displaying it to the user are separated in different modules.

 ## File naming and locations